timhaintz/timhaintz.github.io/_drafts/draft-post.md

 title: "HTML Report for servers"
 date: 2018-05-24
 ---
-## HTML Report

-Generating a HTML report of your servers.
+## Generating a HTML report of your servers

 Below is an example of some of the data that you can retrieve from a server.
 I'm outputting this information to a HTML document.
 This script is also slightly interactive as I'm using [Write-Host](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/write-host?view=powershell-6).
 This is for visual feedback in an interactive environment.
 Note that Write-Host isn't able to output to another script or be re-used.
 Inventor of PowerShell Jeffrey Snover has a great article [here](http://www.jsnover.com/blog/2013/12/07/write-host-considered-harmful/) about Write-Host.